-The Vale was the location of a number of battles between the Anglo-Saxon kingdoms led by Alfred and the Danish invaders.
-The village of Kingston Lyle manages to combine both, in possessing a standing stone with holes worn through it.
-One is alleged to have been used as a trumpet by the King to summon his troops for the battle of Ashdown in 871.
+The Vale was also the location of a number of battles between the Anglo-Saxon kingdoms led by Alfred and the Danish invaders.
+The village of Kingston Lyle manages to combine both historical elements, in possessing a standing stone with holes worn through it, which was alleged to have been used as a trumpet by the King to summon his troops for the battle of Ashdown in 871.
 The stone is worn smooth where generations of passers-by have tried to raise the call, and Mike White has attempted this.
 The legend of the stone claims that if he had, and the sound was heard at the White Horse pub, he would be entitled to be King of England.
 The brief author biography at the front of the book suggest he did not succeed.

 There are a number of UFO accounts related here as well, including what is probably Britain’s most implausible ‘abduction’ event, which allegedly on July 19th June, 1978, at Stanford in the Vale, between Swindon and Oxford.
 A family of five claimed (at least the father did) to have seen a UFO and experienced missing time.
 Of course, the moment a freelance abductionist/hypnotist turned up this became an exciting tale of abduction and a journey to the planet Janos, which was in danger of destruction after one of its moons had blown up.
 Mike White points out that this is a remarkably similar scenario to the plotline of the 1955 film This Island Earth.